horizontalsystems/blockchain-crypto-guides/token_guides/tether.md

 Points above do not hold for Tether and users essentially have to place their trust in the company and people running the Tether Limited.

-The basic operating principle behind  centralized stablecoins like Tether is that there should be an equivalent amount of USD held by the company issuing the stablecoin.
+The basic operating principle behind any centralized stablecoins like Tether is that there should be an equivalent amount of USD held by the company issuing the stablecoin.

 This deposit ensures that the Tether Limited can always act as a buyer of last resort to purchase all Tethers in circulation should the market demand for Tether tokens go to zero.